 Each Client acting as a Sub Vendor must receive its own Location Account Number(s).
 The details corresponding to such Location Account Number should be that of such Sub Vendor.

 The Contracting Party must report the Sub Vendor’s Use of Information under separate Information Product codes.
-For the avoidance of doubt, the Contracting Party shall maintain different Information Product codes for the reporting the of Use of Real-Time Data and Delayed Data to Redistributors.
+For the avoidance of doubt, the Contracting Party shall maintain different Information Product codes for the reporting the Use of Information by Redistributors.
 It is advised to use Information Product codes specified by Euronext.

 EMDA Audit Policy